Nathan22Miles/SileLectionary/README.md

   + Set *Open in Book* to *Extra A*.
   + Choose *Copy from specification file*.
 Browse to the directory where you installed the lectionary tool and go to the *Modules* subdirectory.
   + Pick the control file corresponding to the year you wish to typeset, e.g. Year_A.sfm, B, or C.
+    + There is also Year_A_NT.SFM (etc).
+This only has the NT references.
+That means you don't have to provide any text for OT references but the reader will have to juggle two different lectionaries to do the morning reading.
+That may make using your lectionary just "too much trouble" and limit its use.
+These files have not been very carefully checked yet.
 5. Verify that all references are found by clicking on the icon in the top right of the winow (icon is a sheet of paper with a blue checkmark).
 If any references are missing you will need to either modify the references in your project text or modify the references in the module.

 # Typesetting a Lectionary Volume